knoriy/hparm/README.md

 HParm is a simple module build to load yaml files in both dot notation as well as dictionary access notation.

+Note: This was adapted from another source, if you know who please raise an issue and I will credit them :)

 ## Install hparm
 ```
 pip install git+https://github.com/knoriy/hparm.git